-- Waveform -- The power waveform uses the original data, and the calculation formula is P = V \ I, E = P \ T. - Rds (on) -- In the on area (where the voltage level is lower than the voltage reference (adjustable)), the power calculation formula is P = I \ Rds (on).
-In the off area (where the current level is lower than the current reference (adjustable)), the power calculation formula is P = 0 watt. - Vce (sat) -- In the on area (where the voltage level is lower than the voltage reference (adjustable)), the power calculation formula is P = Vce (sat) \ I. In the off area (where the current level is lower than the current reference (adjustable)), the power calculation formula is P = 0 watt.
+Waveform -- The power waveform uses the original data, and the calculation formula is P = V \ I, E = P \ T.

+Rds (on) -- In the on area (where the voltage level is lower than the voltage reference (adjustable)), the power calculation formula is $P = I^2 Rds$ (on).
+In the off area (where the current level is lower than the current reference (adjustable)), the power calculation formula is P = 0 watt.

+Vce (sat) -- In the on area (where the voltage level is lower than the voltage reference (adjustable)), the power calculation formula is P = Vce (sat) \ I. In the off area (where the current level is lower than the current reference (adjustable)), the power calculation formula is P = 0 watt.

-Touch Signal > Connection Guide to recall the connection guide of switching loss, as shown in the figure below.
+Touch Input Setup > Connection Guide to recall the connection guide of switching loss, as shown in the figure below.
 Please follow the instructions in this figure for connection.
-Touch the icon on the top right of the guide to close.